-Effective Partnerships Between Grantees and the Office of Economic Adjustment
+Effective Partnerships Between Grantees and the Office of Local Defense Community Cooperation

-The Office of Economic Adjustment and its program managers understand the daily challenges and issues that may arise in grant activity.
+The Office of Local Defense Community Cooperation and its program managers understand the daily challenges and issues that may arise in grant activity.
 Project managers are available to help grantees understand their options and to help connect grantees to potential solutions.

 All projects must include transparency; a clear understanding of timelines, milestones, dependencies, and deliverables (i.e. a clear project management plan); and frequent communications and open dialogue.